Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 ## Add a custom background image in Tailwind CSS

-Before we continue, let's see how we can add custom background-images with Tailwind CSS.
+Before we continue, let's see how we can add custom background images with Tailwind CSS.

-Open up your tailwind config, and add an extend option for **background images**:
+Open up your tailwind config, and add an extended option for **background images**:

 ```css
 module.exports = {